 So I wanted to maintain the connection with that feeling.
 That emotion.
 I wanted to keep the fire burning in me.
 I wanted to keep the feeling you get when you smile at someone and say “Buen Camino”.
 The feeling you get when you stop and say to someone sobbing on the side of the road “are you okay pilgrim?”

 I felt I’d found something very special ~ and I wanted to share it.
-I still do.
+And I still do.

-I feel I’ve been given a gift to share and I ought to share it.
+It feel’s I’ve been given a gift to share and I ought to share it.

 Giving is the best feeling in the world.